erikras/react-native-listener/README.md

 });
 ```

-**IMPORTANT: You cannot just put a `<NativeListener stopClick>` surrounding your whole component and expect regular React events to work inside it.
-That will also prevent the clicks from bubbling up to React's event system listening on the document.**
+**IMPORTANT:** You cannot just put a `<NativeListener stopClick>` surrounding your whole component and
+expect regular React events to work inside it.
+That will also prevent the clicks from bubbling up to
+React's event system listening on the document.
+If you block an event, you must use `<NativeListener>`
+to listen to that event everywhere inside the `<NativeListener>` element that is blocking the event.

 ## Advanced Usage